ex-Marty Moates, two-wheel-drive dirtbike owned by the USGP winner

 2004 Yamaha WR450F 2-Trac

-Marty Moates never repeated his stunning USGP victory, but after his racing career was over he transferred that drive and energy to other areas, including co-founding the hugely successful No Fear sports-clothing line.
-Though busy with his companies, Moates kept current on motorcycles, buying one of the most technologically advanced dirtbikes ever sold, the limited-edition, two-wheel-drive Yamaha WR450F 2-Trac.
+Marty Moates never repeated his stunning USGP victory, but after his racing career was over he transferred that drive and energy to other areas, co-founding the hugely successful No Fear sports-clothing line and heading a spin-off, FMF International.
+Though busy with his companies, Moates kept current on motorcycles, as evidenced by his acquisition of one of the most technologically advanced dirtbikes ever sold, the limited-edition, two-wheel-drive Yamaha WR450F 2-Trac.

-Based on Yamaha's four-stroke enduro bike, the 2-Trac used a gearbox-driven hydraulic pump that fed high-pressure hoses running to the front hub, which contained a small hydraulic motor.
+Based on Yamaha's four-stroke enduro bike, and developed in conjunction with suspension specialists Ohlins, the 2-Trac used a gearbox-driven hydraulic pump that fed high-pressure hoses running to the front hub, which contained a small hydraulic motor.
 When rear-wheel sensors detected a loss of traction, increasingly more power was fed to the front wheel.
 In effect, the bike was being pulled as well as pushed on loose, technical surfaces.